-I am available to teach at your university, art school, conference, or festival – ranging from a day-long visiting lectures to a semester-lenth courses with one-on-one time for critiques with students.
+I have spoken and guest taught at art schools, universities, conferences, community centers, rallies, and schools.
+Content present ranges from day-long visiting lectures to a semester-length courses with one-on-one time for critiques with students.

 How does fantasy fuel the way we interact and perform with objects in our daily lives?
-Why do some people fall in love with objects or end up marrying the Eifel tower?
-Where do sex toys and animism intersect?
-In Object/Fetish, we examine the underpinnings of the suspension of disbelief and how objects are and can be fetishized in everyday life.
+In Object/Fetish, I examine the underpinnings of the suspension of disbelief and how objects are and can be fetishized in everyday life.

-In The New American Vaudeville, I contextualized underground world of contemporary short-form puppet and object theater for adult audiences through my position as co-founder and coordinator of the Puppet Slam Network for the decade from 2005 to 2016.
+In The New American Vaudeville, I contextualized underground world of contemporary short-form puppet and object cabarets for adult audiences through my work with the Puppet Slam Network from 2005 to 2016.

 In the 90’s and 2000’s, I frequently spoke as an advocate for first in the nation legislation to protect LGBTQ students in Massachusetts public schools.

 (Top L) Track 16, (Top R) Sean Dennie, design: Valeska Populoh,